 This manual (207 p.) tries to cover most of administrative and organizational considerations required to establish help.
 Lots of form-sheets useful to organize help practically.
 Form-sheets for structured interviews etc. “For Assessment & Program Design, Monitoring & Evaluation in conflict-affected settings” RHRC 2004

-most under practical aspects the challenge to focus on GBV, with basic examples including camp design and layout.
+as a whole, chapter 10, tries to cover most under practical aspects the challenge to focus on GBV, with basic examples.
 Nothing specific about mental health.
-Also Available in Spanish, Arabic and French.
-Norwegian Refugee Council 2002, 331 pages.
+Norwegian Refugee Council 2008, 598 pages.

 - Clinical management of rape survivors

-Guidelines how to approach survivors of GBV, clinical management on basic level (“how to examine..”), poorly concerning mental health/psychological impact. - UNHCR 2004
+Guidelines how to approach survivors of GBV, clinical management on basic level (“how to examine..”). - UNHCR 2004

 - Sexual and Gender-Based Violence against Refugees, Returnees and Internally Displaced Persons

 Guidelines with an overview over the topic GBV, with some considerations about prevention and response. - UNHCR 2003